a variety of vegetables and fish with nutrients to eat during menopause

 Hormonal balance

-Certain nutrients, such as omega-3 fatty acids, work to help the cells in your body function properly.
+Certain nutrients, such as omega-3 fatty acids, play a role in supporting the healthy functioning of your body's cells.
 They can also help maintain hormone balance in your body to better regulate hormones.
-While not a replacement for medical treatment, including foods rich in these nutrients may offer some relief to some menopause symptoms.
+While not a replacement for medical treatment, including foods rich in these nutrients may provide some relief from certain menopause symptoms.

 Food ideas: Fatty fish, like salmon and tuna, eggs, walnuts, flaxseeds, and soy.